 To find feature $f_{i,h}$ of the $i$-th point in the $h$-th hop, the input to $g_h(\cdot)$ includes point coordinates $x_i$, features of the $i$-th point from the previous hop $f_{i,h-1}$, coordinates of $K$ neighboring points $x_j$ in hop $h$, features of neighboring points $f_{j,h-1}$ from previous hop, and a reference frame $F$.
 Thus, $f_{i,h}$ is given by

 There are several choices of $g_h(\cdot)$, which can be determined based on whether the goal is to learn a local or global feature.
 For R-PointHop, we choose $g_h(\cdot)$ such that

-where $LRF(x_i,x_j)$ is the local reference frame centered at $x_i$ (to be discussed more in Sec. \ref{subsec:LRF}).
+where $LRF(x_i,x_j)$ is the local reference frame centered at $x_i$ ({see Sec. \ref{subsec:LRF} below}).
 This choice of $g_h(\cdot)$ encodes only the local patch information and loses the global shape structure.
 In contrast, the PointHop and SPA learning functions are given by

 where $XYZ$ denotes that points are always expressed in the original frame of reference.
-Although this learning function captures the global shape structure as the spatial locations of the neighborhood patches $x_j$ are preserved, it limits the registration performance for a large rotation angle.
+Although this learning function captures the global shape structure as the spatial locations of the neighborhood patches $x_j$ are preserved, it limits the registration performance {in presence of} a large rotation angle.

-Instead, R-PointHop does not keep the global position information but the local one with LRF.
-This is desired for registration since matching points (or patches), which could be spatially far apart, are still close in the feature space.
+Instead, R-PointHop {keeps the local position information with LRF.} This is desired for registration, since matching points (or patches), which could be spatially far apart, are still close in the feature space now.
 In contrast, the global position information is vital for the classification task since we are interested in how different local patches connect to other patches that form the overall shape.
-Thus, the use of the global coordinates in the classification problem can be justified.
+Thus, the use of the global coordinates in the classification problem is justified.